Chacahua Oaxaca is a magical place.

 Porã Chacahua ($) – Eco-friendly glamping in a remote location directly on the beach.

 I met a fellow traveler that had been camping in Chacahua for two weeks.
 For him the rustic vibe was pleasurable.
 The camping area was under a roof, though it wasn’t exactly waterproof.

 One night we came home to a downpour and everyone was in a frenzy to move each tent to safety.

 By that point, everything was soaked and it wasn’t a very pleasant night for those camping in a tent.
 But the strong sun meant everything was dry before the next night.

-Whether you decide to camp or cabin in Chacahua, consider leaving some of your things at your hostel in Puerto Escondido.
+Whether you decide to camp or rent a cabin in Chacahua, consider leaving some of your things at your hostel in Puerto Escondido.
 I did this at Paziflora which has lockers you can rent by the day.

 There is no ATM in Chacahua.
 I recommend safely bringing more money than you think you will need.
 I did so and still came close to running out of cash.

 10 Things To Do in Chacahua, Oaxaca